Numerical computation of the density of states of aperiodic multiscale Schr\"odinger operators: Acknowledgments

 \section{Acknowledgments}

-This project has received funding from the Simons Targeted Grant Award No. 896630 and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement EMC2 No 810367).
+This project has received funding from the Simons Targeted Grant Award No. 896630 and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement EMC2 No 810367). {DM’s research was supported by AFRL grant FA9550-24-1-0177.} {The authors are grateful to the anonymous reviewers for their careful reading of the manuscript and their valuable suggestions, which helped improve the paper.}

-\section{Derivation of formulae~\eqref{eq:L1} and \eqref{eq:L2}}
+\section{Derivation of formulae \texorpdfstring{\cref{eq:L1,eq:L2}}{(1) and (2)}}